Smugglers and Kurdish militants help Iraq's Yazidis flee to Turkey

 "They brought us from over the border, they saved us from Daash," he said, using the Arabic term for the Islamic State in Iraq and the Levant (ISIL), Islamic State's previous name.

-When the peshmerga withdrew, overwhelmed, and left Yazidi towns defenceless against the advancing Islamic State fighters, it was PKK and its armed sister group - People's Defence Units (YPG) - which came to the rescue, refugees said.
+When the peshmerga withdrew, overwhelmed, and left Yazidi towns defenseless against the advancing Islamic State fighters, it was PKK and its armed sister group - People's Defense Units (YPG) - which came to the rescue, refugees said.

 "I would not have been here if it wasn't for the PKK," said Fouaz, 22, a Yazidi refugee sat in a dusty tent in Zakho, on the Iraqi side of the border.